ari-party/flash/README.md

 	"waitForNetworkIdle": true, // If Puppeteer should wait until the page is network idling
 	// (https://pptr.dev/api/puppeteer.page.waitfornetworkidle)
-	"waitForSelector": false, // If Puppeteer should wait until the selector (CSS selector, string) is available on page "timeout": 1000, // The time Puppeteer will wait before returning nothing as response, in ms "scale": 1, // Like deviceScaleFactor
+	"waitForSelector": false, // If Puppeteer should wait until the selector (CSS selector, string) is available on page "wait": 1000, // The time Puppeteer will wait before returning nothing as response, in ms "scale": 1, // Like deviceScaleFactor
 	// (https://pptr.dev/api/puppeteer.screenshotclip/#properties > scale)
 	"full": false, // Take a screenshot of the entire page, not just the viewport